 Prior to discharge, you may be required to complete an approved course in financial management.

-Once you’ve completed the payment plan, your debt enters discharge.
-Discharge from Chapter 13 is complex and you should consult with an attorney to understand the specific debts that will be discharged in your situation.
+Once you’ve completed the payment plan, your debts enter discharge.
+You should consult with an attorney to understand the specific debts that will be discharged in your situation.

 Chapter 13 bankruptcy pros and cons